windranger-io/mantle-xyz/packages/supagraph/README.md

-# Mantle - Supergraph - Vercel Subgraph-like multi-chain indexer
+# Mantle - Supagraph - Vercel Subgraph-like multi-chain indexer

 This directory contains a utility toolkit to index any RPC using subgraph-like mapping definitions backed by MongoDB.